chengzhang17/chengzhang17.github.io/_pages/about.md

 ======
 \[Jan.
 2023\] I joined AI-EDGE Institute, Ohio State University as a postdoc.

 \[Dec.
-2022\] I received my Ph.D. degree in Computer Engineering from Virginia Tech/
+2022\] I received my Ph.D. degree in Computer Engineering from Virginia Tech.

 \[Dec.
 2022\] One paper was accepted by IEEE INFOCOM, 2023.